WordPress - Plugins Overview

-When building a website, there are few things worse than losing all of your hard work due to an unforeseen event.
-Whether your cat ran across your keyboard and deleted all of your blog posts to your power going out when you haven’t saved any changes for hours.
-You name it, we have seen it happen.
+There are few things worse than losing all of your hard work when building a website due to an unforeseen event.
+Whether your cat ran across your keyboard and deleted all of your blog posts to your power going out when you haven’t saved any changes for hours, you name it, we have seen it happen.
 HostGator recommends two ways when making a backup of your content and database:

-- Manual Backups - HostGator also allows you to manually generate a backup of your content directly via the cPanel.
+- Manual Backups - HostGator also allows you to generate a backup of your content via the cPanel manually.
 If you wish to generate your own backup manually via the cPanel, please refer to our article How to Generate/Download a Full Backup.

-After you have a backup of your content and database, we recommend that you apply any pending updates to your website be it the core WordPress, themes, and plugins.
+After you have a backup of your content and database, we recommend that you apply any pending updates to your website, including the core WordPress, themes, and plugins.
 If any of the updates go awry, you will have a backup to restore the site.

 Congratulations on launching your new WordPress website with HostGator!